Photoshop Design Tutorial: Whimsical Wonders

 So we are creating a white fence on a pink house, having previously saved two fence elements (with and without a hook).
-Since we have a white fence we are simply doing an inversion (Ctrl + I).
-Then like with the black fence we are duplicating the details on the new layers, transform them, merge the layers of the white fence and apply the same layer style as for the windows, but with smaller Emboss settings.
+Since we have a white fence, we are simply doing an inversion (Ctrl + I).
+Then, like with the black fence, we will duplicate the details on the new layers, transform them, merge the layers of the white fence and apply the same layer style as for the windows, but with smaller Emboss settings.
 We also need to make a shadow under this fence.
-For this select it (click on the layer icon), create an empty layer below, fill it with black.
+For this, select it (click on the layer icon), create an empty layer below and fill it with black.
 Apply the Gaussian Blur of 3.6%.
 Reduce the layer opacity to 40%.

 We create stairs nearly the same way, the difference is that black sticks can be created using the usual selection M, making a long thin rectangle and filling it with black, blur with a value of 0.5%, and slightly bending with the Transform.

 Create three ladders and place them into a separate group above the group with the houses: